Assessment and outcomes at Woodhouse West Primary School

 Assessment for children with Special Educational Needs or Disability (SEND)

 Generally, these children are assessed against the same criteria as their peers although there may be times where this is not possible and school has things in place to address this.

 The SENDCo works closely with the families of these children at Snapshot Meetings where the child’s more individual needs are discussed.
 Targets are taken from these meetings and are then added to the child’s snapshot booklet to be reviewed on a half termly basis.
 This information is then shared with the pupil and parents.

 The SENDCo and class teachers also work alongside the parents of children with physical disabilities to allow them to access the curriculum.
 We also work with many outside agencies to support our SEND children.

 In line with national guidance, children who are working significantly below national expectations do not take SATs tests in Year 2 or Year 6.

 At Woodhouse West, we have open communication between staff and parents on a daily basis.
-Throughout the year there are also Open Evenings in each term and end of year reports are sent out in July which detail the pupils’ academic achievement; progress; personal strengths and areas of development.
+Throughout the year there are also parents evenings in the Autumn and Spring term and end of year reports are sent out in July which detail the pupils’ academic achievement; progress; personal strengths and areas of development.